wangxiaoyang0412/wangxiaoyang0412.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: Attended ACM BCB 2025 in Philadelphia, PA and delivered a presentation.
-- *2025.11*: &nbsp; Attended [the AMIA Annual Symposium 2025](https://amia.org/education-events/amia-2025-annual-symposium) in Atlanta.
+- *2025.10*: Attended [the AMIA Annual Symposium 2025](https://amia.org/education-events/amia-2025-annual-symposium) in Atlanta, GA.
 - *2025.08*: &nbsp;🎉🎉 Two papers accepted by [The 16th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics](https://acm-bcb.org/2025/index.php) (ACM BCB'25).
 - *2025.07*: &nbsp;🎉 A paper accepted by [IEEE Transactions on Information Forensics & Security](IEEE TIFS).
+- *2025.06*: Attended IEEE ICHI’25 & AIME’25 (both in Italy 🇮🇹) and presented remotely 🥹.
 - *2025.04*: &nbsp;🎉 A paper accepted by [the 23rd International Conference on Artificial Intelligence in Medicine](https://aime25.aimedicine.info/) (AIME’25).
 - *2025.01*: &nbsp;🎉🎉 Two papers accepted by [the 12th IEEE International Conference on Health Informatics](https://events.dimes.unical.it/ichi2025/) (IEEE ICHI’25).
+- *2024.12*: &nbsp;⛳ Successfully passed the Ph.D. candidacy examination at Drexel University.
+- *2024.07*: Attended AIME'24 in Salt Lake City, UT 🩼 and delivered a presentation.
+- *2024.06*: Attended IEEE ICHI’24 in Orlando, FL and delivered a presentation.
 - *2024.04*: &nbsp;🎉 A paper accepted by [the 22nd International Conference on Artificial Intelligence in Medicine](https://aime24.aimedicine.info/) (AIME’24).
 - *2024.03*: &nbsp;🎉 A paper accepted by [the 12th IEEE International Conference on Health Informatics](https://ieeeichi2024.github.io/) (IEEE ICHI’24).